Falling in love can be heaven on earth.

 - Whether or not it’s a second or third or fourth marriage (because there’s lots of alimony, child support, and ex’s in general).

-- How amicable the divorce of the child’s biological parent was.
-Or is.
+- How amicable the divorce of the child’s biological parent is.

-And there are others.
-So, it can be complicated.
-If you’re pulling it off, then congratulate yourself.
-You’re working hard and making something work that’s emotionally and often pragmatically difficult.
-And those kudos go to stepparents, ex’s and kids alike.
+If you’re pulling off reading that bond, then absolutely congratulate yourself.
+You’re working hard and making something work that’s usually emotionally and often pragmatically difficult.
+And those kudos go to stepparents, ex’s and the kids themselves.

 1) Jumping in too fast as an authority.

-If you and your new spouse dated for quite a while and let the children get to know you, then step-parenting can be smooth sailing.
-What’s quite a while?
-Years.
-Children, especially younger ones, will usually welcome a new adult who wants to love them into their world.
-However, many adults rush the process, only giving their kids a few weeks or months to make the life-altering transition from “me and your mom” to “me and your new mom.”
+If you and your new spouse dated for quite a while and let the children get to know you slowly, then step-parenting can be smooth sailing.
+However, many adults rush the process, only giving their kids a few weeks or months to make the life-altering transition from “me and mom” to “me and your new mom.”

 If you jump in too fast as an authority, you set yourself up for a struggle, even failure.
 You’re suddenly there in the home.
 But you haven’t earned the respect that goes along with being an authority figure.
 You don’t have that child’s trust, simply because his mother or father loves you.
 You have to wait.